 Licenses are commonly added in order to protect assets, such as images, from being misused in any way.
 Different types of licenses are being added, and it’s helpful to know which ones best suit your needs before including them for your images.
-This article will help you assign licenses to your assets in the Media Library.
+This article will help you assign licenses to your assets in the Media, Logo and Document Libraries.

-Go to the backend of your Media Library.
-On the Power Bar, click on the ‘Setting’ cogwheel to reveal Media Library settings.
+Go to the backend of your Library.
+On the Power Bar, click on the ‘Setting’ cogwheel to reveal (Media, Logo or Document) Library settings.
 Here, you can choose ‘Add License.’